xamarin/XamarinComponents/iOS/SDWebImage/component/GettingStarted.md

 It provides:

-* `UIImageView` and `UIButton` extension methods adding web image loading and cache management.
+ * `UIImageView`, `NSImageView` and `UIButton` extension methods adding web image loading and cache management.
  * An asynchronous image downloader
  * An asynchronous memory + disk image caching with automatic cache expiration handling
  * Animated GIF support
  * WebP format support
  * A background image decompression
  * A guarantee that the same URL won't be downloaded several times
  * A guarantee that bogus URLs won't be retried again and again
  * A guarantee that main thread will never be blocked
  * Performances!
  * Use GCD and ARC
  * Arm64 support

 ## iOS 9 Support